 We are developing rigosertib oral for use in combination with azacitidine prior to treatment with HMA therapy for higher risk MDS.
-In December 2016, at the American Society of Hematology (ASH) Annual Meeting, we presented Phase 1/2 data from a rigosertib oral and azacitidine combination trial in higher-risk MDS.
-33 of 40 MDS patients enrolled were evaluable for response at the time of the analysis.
-The median age of patients was 66, with 73% being male.
+In December 2018, at the American Society of Hematology (ASH) Annual Meeting and in June 2017, at the Congress of the European Hematology Association Meeting (EHA), we presented results from a Phase 1/2, multi-institutional trial of data from the initial portion of an ongoing rigosertib oral and azacitidine combination trial in higher-risk MDS.
+55 of 74 HR-MDS patients enrolled and treated with 3 840 mg/day oral rigosertib were evaluable for response at the time of the analysis.
+An Overall Response Rate (ORR) of 90% and Complete Remission (CR) rate (primary endpoint) of 34% was reported in this multi-institutional Phase 1/2 study in HMA naïve patients.
+HMA naïve patients are patients that had not previously received either azacitidine or decitabine.
+Such patients were not necessarily treatment naïve patents in that they may have received other therapies used for MDS.
+An ORR of 54% and CR/Partial Response (PR) of 8% in HMA failed patients was also reported.

+The median age of patients was 69, with 59% being male and 41% being female..
 The IPSS-R distribution was: 7.5% Low, 12.5% Intermediate, 37.5% High, 32.5% Very High and 10% unknown.
 76% of patients responded per 2006 International Working Group (IWG) criteria.
 Responses were as follows: